zerynth/docs/docs/reference/libs/zerynth/zerynthshield/docs/examples.md

 ```
 ## Light Controlled PWM

-this examples shows how to use the Zerynth Shield Light sensors to drive a LED through a PWM implementing a light with luminosity feedback.
+This examples shows how to use the Zerynth Shield Light sensors to drive a LED through a PWM implementing a light with luminosity feedback.